 As a result of certain decisions of the Bankruptcy Court and the United States District Court between 2016 and 2018, the majority of the BLMIS Trustee's actions were either dismissed or substantially narrowed.
 However, those decisions were either reversed or effectively overruled by subsequent decisions of the United States Court of Appeals for the Second Circuit issued on 25 February 2019 and 30 August 2021.
 As a result, the BLMIS Trustee re-filed certain of these actions and, as of end May 2023, had asserted claims amounting in the aggregate to approximately USD 1.2 billion.
-As of end June 2024, following the dismissal of certain of the BLMIS Trustee's actions or claims, the aggregate amount of the claims stood at approximately USD 1.1 billion.
-BNPP has substantial and credible defenses to these actions and is defending against them vigorously.
+As of the end of December 2024, following the dismissal of certain of the BLMIS Trustee's actions or claims, the aggregate amount of the claims stood at approximately USD 1.1 billion.
+BNPP has substantial and credible defences to these actions and is defending against them vigorously.

-Litigation was brought in Belgium by minority shareholders of the previous Fortis Group against the Société fédérale de Participations et d'Investissement, Ageas and BNPP seeking (amongst other things) damages from BNPP as restitution for part of the BNP Paribas Fortis shares that were contributed to BNPP in 2009, on the ground that the transfer of these shares was null and void.
+Litigation was brought in Belgium by minority shareholders of the previous Fortis Group against the Société Fédérale de Participations et d'Investissement, Ageas and BNPP seeking (amongst other things) damages from BNPP as restitution for part of the BNP Paribas Fortis shares that were contributed to BNPP in 2009, on the ground that the transfer of these shares was null and void.
 On 29 April 2016, the Brussels Commercial court decided to stay the proceedings until the resolution of the pending Fortis criminal proceeding in Belgium.
 The criminal proceeding, in which the Public Prosecutor had requested a dismissal, is definitively closed, as the Council Chamber of the Brussels Court of first instance issued on 4 September 2020 a ruling (which since became final) that the charges were time-barred.
-Certain minority shareholders are continuing the civil proceedings against BNPP and the Société fédérale de Participations et d'Investissement before the Brussels Commercial court; BNPP continues to defend itself vigorously against the allegations of these shareholders.
-Hearings on the matter before the Brussels Commercial court are scheduled for September and October 2024.
+Certain minority shareholders are continuing the civil proceedings against BNPP and the Société Fédérale de Participations et d'Investissement before the Brussels Commercial court; BNPP continues to defend itself vigorously against the allegations of these shareholders.
+Hearings on the matter took place in September and October 2024 before the Brussels Commercial court; a judgment is expected to be rendered in the coming months.

-On 26 February 2020, the Paris Criminal Court found BNPP Personal Finance guilty of misleading commercial practice and concealment of this practice.
-BNPP Personal Finance was ordered to pay a fine of EUR 187,500 and damages and legal fees to the civil plaintiffs.
+On 26 February 2020, the Paris Criminal Court found BNP Paribas Personal Finance guilty of misleading commercial practice and concealment of this practice.
+BNP Paribas Personal Finance was ordered to pay a fine of EUR 187,500 and damages and legal fees to the civil plaintiffs.
 On 28 November 2023, the Paris Court of Appeals upheld the Paris Criminal Court's decision relating to misleading commercial practice and the concealment of those practices.
 As for the damages owed to the civil plaintiffs, though the Paris Court of Appeals adjusted the calculation methodology, the majority of the damages had already been paid by provisional enforcement of the Paris Criminal Court's judgment.
-An agreement was also entered into with the "Consommation Logement Cadre de Vie" association to settle the case with customers wishing to do so.
+An agreement was also entered into with the Consommation Logement Cadre de Vie association to settle the case with customers wishing to do so.